YZaritsky/SuperNandBrosGame/README.md

 ## Acknowledgements

-Thanks to the creators of the Nand2Tetris course for allowing us to undertake this project and providing the tools and knowledge to build it.
+Thanks to the creators of the Nand2Tetris course, Shimon Schocken and Noam Nisan, for allowing us to undertake this project and providing the tools and knowledge to build it.

+For more information, visit the [Nand2Tetris course website](https://www.nand2tetris.org).